Adolf’s Meat Recall News

 To see the original FSIS Press Release, visit FSIS Adolf’s Meat Recall.

-The foodborne pathogen Listeria monocytogenes is a type of bacterium capable of causing is a serious and sometimes fatal infection.
-Newborns, pregnant women, older adults, and those individuals with weakened immune systems are at greatest risk for developing listeriosis and experiencing complications.
+The U.S. Centers for Disease Control and Prevention (CDC) estimate that there are 1,591 cases of foodborne listeriosis, resulting in 255 deaths, in the U.S. each year.
+Newborns, pregnant women, older adults, and those individuals with weakened immune systems are at greatest risk for developing listeriosis.
 Although less common, individuals not belonging to one of these high risk groups can also contract listeriosis.

 Listeriosis symptoms may include fever, muscle aches, fatigue, and sometimes gastrointestinal symptoms, such as nausea, vomiting, or diarrhea.
 If the infection spreads to the central nervous system, symptoms may include headache, stiff neck, confusion, loss of balance, or convulsions.
 Pregnant women may experience only mild, flu-like symptoms.
 To learn more, please see Listeria Symptoms and Complications.